ruman23/Bangla-Document-Categorization/README.md

 # Bangla-Document-Categorization

-This project is for categorize the Bangla news.
-In this project we have categorise the Bangla news paper in 12 following categories.
+This project is for categorizing the Bangla news.
+In this project we have categorised the Bangla news paper in 12 following sections.

 - Accident
 - Art